arazshah/SQLAlchemy/README.md

 By working on this project, you can cover various essential SQLAlchemy topics, such as defining models, creating tables, establishing relationships, querying data, and performing CRUD operations.
 You can also explore more advanced features like transactions, database migrations, and optimization as you progress.

-As you create your tutorial video, make sure to explain each step, showcase the SQLAlchemy code and concepts, and provide practical examples.
-Additionally, you can break down the project into smaller sections, allowing viewers to grasp each concept before moving on to the next.

 Certainly!
 Let's break down each step of the Library Management System project using SQLAlchemy and Python in detail:

 **1. Database Setup:**